extension-js/docs/Development/Modern JavaScript/TypeScript.md

 TypeScript is JavaScript with syntax for types.

-`extension-create` offers built-in support for TypeScript files.
+`Extension` offers built-in support for TypeScript files.

 ## Starter TypeScript Template

-`extension-create` comes with a default TypeScript template for new projects, which you can use as a starting point for your next TypeScript-based Extension.
-This is the easiest way to have TypeScript integrated with `extension-create`.
+`Extension` comes with a default TypeScript template for new projects, which you can use as a starting point for your next TypeScript-based Extension.
+This is the easiest way to have TypeScript integrated with `Extension`.

 ![TypeScript Extension Template](../assets/ts-template.png)